 In 1918, the Bolshevik Revolutionaries executed the remaining members of the Romanov dynasty—Tsar Nicholas II, his empress, and their five children—in a basement in Ekaterinburg.
 But rumors spread that their youngest daughter Anastasia had escaped.
 Several imposters exploited this alleged rumor with one proving to be the greatest con artist of them all—Anna Anderson.
 After a failed suicide attempt, a mute Anderson was found in a German canal with no personal identification.
 The authorities threw her into an asylum where people thought she bore an uncanny resemblance to Anastasia.
 Many former Romanov aides and relatives doubted her legitimacy, but she still had supporters outside of the family’s immediate social circle that believed she was the true duchess.
 One supporter even tried to unsuccessfully prove her identity in court.
 After Anderson died, the Romanov bodies were recovered and a posthumous DNA test proved she was a fraud.
 If anything, it confirmed that she was most likely a Polish factory worker who had gone missing shortly before Anderson was found in the canal.

 In May 1972, five men broke into the Democratic National Committee headquarters in the Watergate building in Washington DC to bug office phones and steal confidential documents.
 A month later, the spies were arrested when they were caught breaking in again.
 But authorities later discovered that the men worked for President Richard Nixon’s reelection campaign.
 Despite the country’s raised suspicions, Nixon was re-elected to serve a second term after denying his involvement in the scandal.
 But Nixon’s lies and deception weren’t enough to keep the truth from coming out.
 The Washington Post exposed the president’s cover-up in Watergate thanks to an anonymous whistleblower from the FBI.
 On August 9, 1974, Nixon became the first U.S. president to ever resign from their term in office.
-On the flip side, check out which famous moments in history never actually happened.
+These 9 other historical moments and “firsts,” however, didn’t actually happen.

 Charles Ponzi, an Italian immigrant, made a fortune off of lying to people.
 In fact, he was so good at deception that the government named a type of fraud after him—the Ponzi scheme.
 In 1920, Ponzi tricked thousands of New England residents into investing in a postage stamp speculation scheme.
 He promised investors that he could provide a whopping 50 percent return in just 90 days.
 Each time a new investor gave him money, he’d use those funds to pay off earlier investors to create the illusion that they were profiting from a legitimate business.
 At the height of his huge scam, he raked in $250,000 a day, about $3 million in today’s money.
 But his days of scheming and scamming caught up to him in August of that same year, when he was charged with 86 counts of mail fraud.